• Skip to primary navigation

 • ¼ teaspoon garlic powder

 • Wash the asparagus spears.
-Trim the ends.
+Trim their ends.
 You can either trim enough of the ends so that the spears fit into your microwave-safe bowl, or, after trimming just the ends, cut them in half (or even chop them).

 • Place the trimmed spears in a microwave-safe bowl.
 Add 1 tablespoon of water.

 • Cover with a microwave-safe plate and microwave on high until tender-crisp, about 3 minutes.
+(See notes).

 • Use oven mitts to remove the bowl from the microwave, and be careful when removing the lid - hot steam will escape.